vuejs/rfcs/active-rfcs/0000-reactivity-effect-scope.md

 If `useMouse()` is called in multiple components, each component will attach a `mousemove` listener and create its own copy of `x` and `y` refs.
 We should be able to make this more efficient by sharing the same set of listeners and refs across multiple components, but we can't because each `onUnmounted` call is coupled to a single component instance.

 We can achieve this using detached scope, and `onScopeDispose`.
-First, we need to replace `onMounted` with `onScopeDispose`:
+First, we need to replace `onUnmounted` with `onScopeDispose`:

 ```diff
 - onUnmounted(() => {